60 Farmhouse Living Room Ideas

 If you’re aiming for a less rustic look, skip the salvaged beams and create boxes from long planks of wood.
 Then stain and polish the beams.
 This will give them a polished and elegant look.

 The most authentic farmhouse design will embrace the full rustic nature of this decor idea.
 Look for rustic antiques such as an old armoire, a trunk, or a barrel.
-You could place an antique pitcher on a table as a flower vase.
+You can place an antique pitcher on a table as a flower vase.
 Hang a mirror on the wall that has a salvaged window frame over it.

 Embrace pieces that are slightly worn and may have cosmetic damage.
 You don’t want broken pieces, but they shouldn’t be pristine either.

 It sounds a bit like a misnomer, modern farmhouse style.
 How could a farmhouse decor style also be modern?
-Farmhouses are traditionally well lived in and full of generational furniture that shows its wear.
+Farmhouses are traditionally well-lived in and full of generational furniture that shows its wear.
 The modern decor style is clean, with limited details and crisp lines.
 So how do you blend the two?

 Try placing a few leather chairs in your family room.
 The fabric can be a well-worn leather while the shape and design of the chair should be 20th-century modern.
 When choosing wood furniture pieces, opt for a vintage-inspired design with lots of details.
 But then choose furniture with wood that is highly polished, stained, and varnished.
 Pieces like this will blend the two for a modern farmhouse living room.

-5. Farmhouse Decor
+5. Farmhouse-Inspired Decor

 When looking for farmhouse decor for your living room, stick with natural fibers and materials.
 These are the types of materials and fabrics that someone on a farm would have access to.
 This will give your home an authentic farmhouse feel.